iloveyii/docker-crashcourse/README.md

 # PART 3 : Using docker-compose

 - Learning the above commands and concepts are useful and building blocks but practically we use docker-compose to start our services.
-Its a yaml file which list the configurations of all the services that our application needs
+Its a yaml file which list the configurations of all the services that our application needs.
+- It contains mainly application level configurations like ports, environment variables, volumes, etc.
+### Example - Node app
+- We will deploy a simple node app
+- Creating Dockerfile for system/image level configuration, docker-compose.yml for development environment, docker-compose.prod.yml for prod environment, and docker-compose.override.yml

 ## Install